Polyhedral compactifications, I: Introduction

 \subsection{Acknowledgement:}

 LK and PS were partially supported by SPP2026 \emph{Geometry at Infinity}, project no. 20.
 LK benefited very much from a stay at the Mathematical Institute Oberwolfach in the winter of 2020.
-The authors would like to thank Andreas Berning, Siegfried Echterhoff and Gaiane Panina for helpful remarks.
+CC was partially supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 754513 and The Aarhus University Research Foundation.
+The authors would like to thank Andreas Berning, Siegfried Echterhoff, Gaiane Panina and the referee for helpful remarks.